c-punturieri/weather-fetchr/README.md

 ## Citation

-If you use this package or repository, please cite it as:
+If you use this repository, please cite it as:

 Claire Emilia Punturieri (2025). *Weather FetchR: Pulling NOAA Weather Data for GPS Observations*.
 GitHub repository. <https://github.com/c-punturieri/weather-fetchr>